rvdvyver/spring-end-2-end/documents/exercise1.md

 # Exercise 1 - Setup
 ## In this section we will create a new Spring Boot Project.
-We will use this for the rest of the exercises.
 1. Browse to https://start.spring.io/
 2. On the page set the following:
       * Ensure the project is set to Generate a Java, Maven Project with Spring Boot 2.0.1